Posted by Founder, Bicycling Monterey

 NOTE: As advised in a People for Bikes fact sheet providing info for riders in California, “Local authorities and public agencies with jurisdiction over bicycle paths or trails may also prohibit the operation of any type of electric bicycles on a particular path or trail.”

-U.S., including state-by-state guides https://www.peopleforbikes.org/topics/electric-bikes.
+U.S., including state-by-state guides: https://www.peopleforbikes.org/topics/electric-bikes.

 1. California-specific: (UPDATE, 8/24/23, an overview from the California Bicycle Coalition: What Is an E-Bike?
 A Guide to California E-Bike Classifications. https://www.calbike.org/california-e-bike-classifications/)

 CA law defines e-bikes into three types, based on speed and power control.
-Refer to the following fact sheet, prepared by People for Bikes,
+Refer to the following fact sheet, prepared by People for Bikes, “What are the different types of electric bicycles?”
+Note the definitions of Type 1, 2, 3 e-bikes: http://www.calbike.org/wp-content/uploads/2018/09/AB_1096_-_Info_for_Consumers.pdf

-Must be 16 years of age or older to ride a Class 3 electric bicycle in California.
 Along with e-bike info, also note on the following CHP web page the info on motorized scooters, motorized skateboards, pocket bikes, and more : https://www.chp.ca.gov/programs-services/programs/california-motorcyclist-safety/motorcycles-and-similar-vehicles

 Also, to help law enforcement personnel determine if an e-bike has access to a particular bikeway, CA AB 1096 included a new on-the-bike labeling requirement for manufacturers, effective 1/1/17.
 CA Assembly Bill 1096 was signed into law by CA’s governor on 10/7/15: http://www.calbike.org/e_bikes.
 For full text of AB 1096, refer to: http://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill_id=201520160AB1096